Cloudxtreme/DDPS-demo/README.md

 If you are responsible for maintaining the DDPS-demo VM, the following are nice to know.

 ### Colors during the Vagrant provisioning
 Watch the output when running `$ vagrant up`.
 Look for the colors in your terminal.
-If you use default colors:
+If you use default colors (black on white):

-  * NORMAL: Output from the Vagrant box image (made by Ubuntu).
+  * BLACK:  Output from the Vagrant box image (made by Ubuntu).
+  * YELLOW: Output from VirtualBox/Vagrant.
-  * GREEN:  Output from provisioning the VM (all the install and configure scritps).
+  * GREEN:  Output from provisioning the VM (from running: provision-vm.sh).
+Watch these!
   * RED:    Errors of some kind (please fix them)!

 ### Errors during boot